adamw/website/content/blog/2012-11-08-lets-turn-packages-into-a-module-system.md

     }</p></div>
     ";}
 categories:
-  - Java
-  - Maven
-  - Modularity
-  - Packages
+  - java
-  - SBT
+  - architecture
-  - Scala
+  - scala
-  - Uncategorized
+  - clean code

 ---
 Many projects are divided into modules/subprojects using the build system ([Maven][1], [Gradle][2], [SBT][3] &#8230;); and writing modular code is generally a Good Thing.
 Dividing the code into build modules is mainly used for: